 - Average Wind Speed by City (United States)

 - Parts of a Wind Turbine

 What Is a Wind Turbine?

-A wind turbine is a rotary machine with an alternator or DC (direct current) generator (dynamo) that generates electricity using the kinetic energy of wind, the blades are either attached to low rpm alternators which generate electricity more efficiently than others when turned at a low speed, or via gear to normal alternators, which is usually the case.
+A wind turbine is a rotary machine with an alternator or DC (direct current) generator (dynamo) that generates wind power using the kinetic energy of wind, the blades are either attached to low-rpm alternators which generate electricity more efficiently than others when turned at a low speed, or via gear to normal alternators, which is usually the case.
 [Source: Page 2077 of this PDF]

 Or they are attached to a large gear which turns another small gear attached to the alternator, so that the small gear spins at a much higher speed, this is necessary because the blades turn slowly.